How Predictive Location Analytics Can Improve Customer Retention

 Customer churn is the clearest sign of a brand’s diminishing value.
 But it is extremely hard to find out the root cause of customer churn.
 For a long time now, retailers have been trying to improve customer retention by trying to identify the most profitable sales channel.
 They have been embroiled in the online vs offline crisis.
 But what they don’t realize is that these two channels are not divergent, one is not necessarily weaker than the other.

 If you want to improve customer retention, the digital vs physical approach to retail sales needs to be abandoned in favor of a more integrated approach because today’s customers are dynamic, empowered and shop across multiple channels.
-To truly understand customers and the reasons they churn, retailers need to analyze the digital and physical behaviors of customers to identify patterns and then use them to predict future trends.
+To truly understand customers and the reasons they churn, retailers need to analyze the digital & real-world customer behaviors to identify patterns & then use them to predict future trends.

 Fortunately, by using a predictive analytics tool, businesses can gain insights into the reasons of customer churn.
 A predictive location analytics tool is not really the technological equivalent of a crystal ball; rather it uses data such as – precise customer location, their in-venue behavior and their dwell times to identify which customers are likely to leave, much before they actually leave.

 This article details how a predictive location analytics platform can give you insights into customer churn and how you can use them to consolidate your relationship with wavering customers.

 Location analytics can be implemented as a stand-alone system but its predictive capability increases remarkably when combined with CRM and other data sources.
 This multi-pronged approach allows customers to be segmented and profiled more accurately, meaning that communication and interaction with customers can be made more relevant and therefore much more likely to be acted upon.